jmheyd/jmheyd.github.io/_posts/2016-05-27-sinatra-assessment.md

 date: 2016-05-27
 ---

 I just finished my Sinatra assessment this past week.
-For this project in the Learn-Verified curriculum, we had to do the following:
+For this project in the Learn-Verified curriculum, we had to build an MVC Sinatra web application with the following requirements:

 <ul>
-	<li>Build an MVC Sinatra application.</li>
-	<li>Use ActiveRecord</li>
+	<li>must use ActiveRecord</li>
-	<li>Use Multiple Models</li>
+	<li>must use Multiple Models</li>
-	<li>Use at least one has_many relationship.</li>
+	<li>have at least one has_many relationship</li>
-	<li>The app must have User accounts; only the user who created the content can modify the content.</li>
+	<li>must have User accounts, and only the user who created the content can modify the content</li>
-	<li>Models must have validations so that bad data isn't created.</li>
+	<li>must have model validations so that bad data isn't created</li>
-	<li>Validation failures must be shown to the user with error messages.</li>
+	<li>must show validation failures to the user with error messages.</li>
 </ul>

 <h2>What is an MVC Sinatra application?</h2>
-<p>MVC stands for Model-View-Controller.
+<p>Sinatra is a web application library written in Ruby.
+MVC stands for Model-View-Controller.
 It is a programming model that separates these three different parts.
-So in my Sinatra app, I have an app folder containing three folders: models, views and controllers.
-Sinatra is a web application library written in Ruby.</p>
+So in my Sinatra app, I have an app folder containing three folders: models, views and controllers. </p>

 <p>Models - where I define my classes and their associations.</p>
 <p>Views - where I determine how the data will be displayed.</p>
-<p>Controllers - the code that reads the data from the view and sends data back to the model.</p>
+<p>Controllers - where I define how the data is read from the view and sent back to the model.</p>

 <h2>What is ActiveRecord?</h2>
 <p>ActiveRecord is a Ruby library that works with relational SQL databases, in our case, sqlite3.
-It provides Object Relational Mapping (ORM)- a single Ruby object maps to a database table.
-For example, in my project, College Tour Planner, I have a Ruby class College and a College database table.</p>
+It provides Object Relational Mapping (ORM); a single Ruby object maps to a database table.
+For example, in my project, College Tour Planner, I have a College object and a College database table.</p>

 <h2>Multiple Models</h2>
-<p>My project has a College model and a User model.</p>
+<p>My project has a College model and a User model (and a model that joins them).</p>

 <h2>The has_many relationship</h2>
 <p>In my project, a user is making a list of colleges they would like to tour to help in deciding which college they would like to attend.
 A user can have many colleges on their list.
 Also, a college can have have users who add the college to their list.</p>

 <h2>User Accounts</h2>
 <p>Users must sign up and create an account to create a college list.
-Nobody else can view their list or modify their lsit.
-In addition, users my leave notes about each college that only they can view, edit or delete.</p>
+Nobody else can view their list or modify their list.
+In addition, users may leave notes about each college that only they can view, edit or delete.</p>

 <h2>Data Validations</h2>
 <p>A user must enter all the proper information to create an account.
 When adding a new college to the database, all fields in the form must be filled out.<p>